WordPress – Top 5 Reasons Why This CMS Dominates The World

-WordPress offers control, developmental speed and value that few can rival.
+WordPress offers control, developmental speed and value that few CMS can rival.

 Here are our Top 5 reasons why you should consider powering your website with WordPress:

 WordPress is SEO Friendly

 WordPress is open source software (OSS), this means the original source code is made freely available.
 This is a game changer, there are very few platforms that can be installed and used 100% for free without ever requiring a financial commitment.

 WordPress is one of them and has been for almost 20 years now.
 Thankfully there are no plans to change this anytime soon either.

 For clarity sake, it is worth mentioning that web hosting providers that offer ‘Managed WordPress’ solutions, or the like, do charge.
 However that is because they are a host and have their operating costs to consider, these costs are not associated with WordPress itself.

 As a result of making the source code freely available, there are millions of developers who have seen opportunities to create Themes and Plugins for it.
 Some are Free, others offer them for a fee.